Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Transportation (8 times/month) | 2,000–4,000 yen | 3,000–5,000 yen | 4,000–8,000 yen |

-Nagoya's band activity cost is about 60% of Tokyo's, and 80–90% of Osaka's.
-Live house quotas are particularly low.
-As mentioned in How to Perform at Live Houses, cheaper quotas mean more performance opportunities.
-For those wanting to build real-world experience, Nagoya offers an exceptionally favorable environment.
+Nagoya's band activity costs are about 60% of Tokyo's and 80-90% of Osaka's.
+Live house performance quotas are particularly affordable.
+As mentioned in How to Perform at Live Houses, lower quotas mean more performance opportunities.
+For those wanting to build real experience, Nagoya is an extremely favorable environment.

-Plus, Nagoya has lower rent.
-A 1K apartment costing 80,000 yen in Tokyo runs 40,000–50,000 yen in Nagoya.
-Overall lower living costs mean more money and time available for band activities.
-This is Nagoya's most underrated advantage.
+Plus, Nagoya's rent is cheaper.
+A 1K apartment renting for 80,000 yen in Tokyo can be found for 40-50,000 yen in Nagoya.
+With lower overall living costs, you have more money and time to dedicate to band activities.
+I believe this is Nagoya's greatest hidden advantage.

 Practical Advice for Finding Band Members in Nagoya